jywu20/Notes/Computer Science/Logic and PLT/julia type system.md

 Julia has structs and tuples; the main difference is the latter is not tagged.
 Because of existence of [internal constructors](#inner-constructor), a type system that is able to catch all type errors of Julia should also include refinement types.

+We note that in Julia it's not possible to dynamically define a struct: that's to say, a struct definition cannot rely on a type that can be determined at runtime.
+The same is the case for function definitions.

 ## Abstract types

 Recall that the term *abstract type* refers to types declared to be supertypes of concrete types,